 Learn From These ERP Failure Stories

 It’s a fact that not many like to acknowledge, especially those embarking on a new project: ERP failure happens.
 Because ERP implementations take up so much of a company’s resources and are intended to support such a wide range of processes, failures can be truly devastating when they do occur.
-Big-name ERP failure stories are widely reported on, striking fear into the hearts of businesses looking to implement or upgrade an ERP system.
+Big-name ERP failure stories have been widely reported on, striking fear into the hearts of businesses looking to implement or upgrade an ERP system.

-However, the best thing about failure is the lesson that often comes from it—and there are a lot of things to be learned from some of the most talked about ERP failure stories.
+However, the best thing about failure is the lesson that often comes from it—and there are a lot of things to be learned from some of the most talked-about ERP failure stories.
 Read on for four of those stories—and how to avoid making those same mistakes.

 In 2013, Avon’s $125 million SAP enterprise resource planning project failed after four years of work, development and employee testing.
 After rolling out the system for testing in Canada, the door-to-door makeup giant reported that the technology had provided extra work for its critical sales representatives, rather than easing their number of tasks as the technology had been designed to do.
 This then understandably discouraged the reps from utilizing the system in the regions in which Avon tested, and the makeup seller lost its reps in droves.